 Five possible Aaron Rodgers destinations this NFL offseason

-Five possible Aaron Rodgers destinations this NFL offseason originally appeared on NBC Sports Philadelphia
+Five possible Aaron Rodgers destinations this NFL offseason originally appeared on NBC Sports Bayarea

 Has Aaron Rodgers played his final game in Green Bay?